Richard-Dang/AtomLeetCode/README.md

 - Automatically grab a easy, medium or hard question from Leetcode
 - Code the question straight from Atom
 - Autodetect current language
+- Certain examples with test cases will be automatically be populated for testing

 ## Future Updates